yuuuu8ad95/furima_28723/README.md

 ###Association
 - has_many :items
-- has_one :profiles
+- has_one :purchase
-- has_one :destinations
+- has_one :destination